frej/fast-export/README.md

   By design fast export does not touch your working directory, so to git it looks like you have deleted all files, when in fact they have never been checked out.
 Just do a checkout of the branch you want.

+* `Error: repository has at least one unnamed head: hg r<N>`

+  By design, hg-fast-export cannot deal with extra heads on a branch.
+  There are a few options depending on whether the extra heads are in-use/open or normally closed.
+See [Notes/Limitations](#noteslimitations) section for more details.

 [hg-export-tool]: https://github.com/chrisjbillington/hg-export-tool